1990 Stanley Cup playoffs: (S2) Edmonton Oilers vs. (N1) Chicago Blackhawks

-Stanley Cup Finals
+Stanley Cup Final

-This was the second Finals meeting between these two teams.
-Edmonton won the only previous meeting sweeping the Bruins in the 1988 Stanley Cup Finals.
+This was the second Final series meeting between these two teams.
+Edmonton won the only previous meeting sweeping the Bruins in the 1988 Stanley Cup Final.

 The Edmonton Oilers defeated the Boston Bruins in five games.
 For the Oilers, it was their fifth Cup win in seven years, and their only one without Wayne Gretzky.
-In Game 1, Petr Klima scored at 15:13 of the third overtime period to give the Oilers a 3–2 win.
+In game one, Petr Klima scored at 15:13 of the third overtime period to give the Oilers a 3–2 win.
 The game broke the record for longest Finals game, set in 1931 between Chicago and Montreal.
-This game remains the longest in Stanley Cup Finals history (Longest NHL overtime games) to date, edging both Brett Hull's cup-winner in 1999 and Igor Larionov's game-winner in 2002 by less than 30 seconds.
-In Game 5 at the Boston Garden on May 24, the Oilers won 4–1, with Craig Simpson scoring the game-winning goal.
+This game remains the longest in Stanley Cup Final history (Longest NHL overtime games) to date, edging both Brett Hull's cup-winner in 1999 and Igor Larionov's game-winner in 2002 by less than 30 seconds.
+In game five at the Boston Garden on May 24, the Oilers won 4–1, with Craig Simpson scoring the game-winning goal.